streamich/libreact/docs/en/routing.md

 </Router>
 ```

-This allows you to route by basically anything, not just the current page location.
-You can have *app-inside-app* that has its
-own routing logic.
+You can have *app-inside-app* that has its own routing logic.

 ## Reference